USDA Mortgage Rates Information

 Like all other loans, USDA loans come with interest rates that you should know about before applying.
 In addition to your set interest rate, there are the associated costs of the guarantee fee and other typical closing costs.
 These costs may be wrapped into the loan if there is room between your property evaluation and the 90% loan cap of a USDA loan.

-The total cost of your loan will vary depending on the date on which you lock in an interest rate.
+The total cost of your home loan will vary depending on the date on which you lock in an interest rate.
 Rates are set every morning by the Fed (Federal Reserve System) and can vary day to day.
 While there are noticeable trends in interest rate movement, there are no guarantees on which particular date the costs will be lowest for your loan.
-Still, given that interest rates have been hovering at 20-year lows, now is a great time to apply for a USDA loan.
+Still, given that interest rates have been hovering at 20-year lows, now is a great time to apply for the USDA loan programs.

 Want to see if you qualify for the right USDA Mortgage Rate for your situation?
 Contact a Mortgage Advisor at (866) 984-1240 or fill out our quick 1-minute form to have a Mortgage Advisor contact you.